It may not be bold, invigorating nor exciting.

 Think about it.
 The buildings in your town, there’s an abundance of it that’s in pastel now.
-Everybody knows a pastel background is the perfect backdrop for a cute photo.
+Everybody knows a pastel background is a perfect backdrop for a cute photo.

 Think My Little Pony.
 Think Barbie.
 They all share the same theme of dreamy ol’ pastel.
 I adore those to death when I was younger.
 Truth be told, I still do!

-It reminds me of a sugary sweetness, the perfect dose that’ll cure me from the toxicity of reality.
+It reminds me of sugary sweetness, the perfect dose that’ll cure me of the toxicity of reality.

 The romantic colors do wonders, with the hopes of Prince Charming saving the day.